Carl Gustaf Emil Mannerheim: End of war and presidency

 Mannerheim with his presidential successor J. K. Paasikivi (right) and his wife Alli Paasikivi in March 1946.

 In June 1944, Baron Gustaf Mannerheim, to ensure German support while a major Soviet offensive was threatening Finland, thought that it was necessary to agree to the pact the German Foreign Minister Joachim von Ribbentrop demanded.
 But even then Mannerheim distanced himself from the pact, and it fell to President Risto Ryti to sign it, so it came to be known as the Ryti-Ribbentrop Agreement.
 This allowed Mannerheim to revoke the agreement upon the resignation of President Ryti at the start of August 1944.
 Mannerheim succeeded Ryti as president.

 When Germany was deemed sufficiently weakened, and the USSR's summer offensive was fought to a standstill (see Battle of Tali-Ihantala) thanks to the June agreement with the Germans, Finland's leaders saw a chance to reach a peace with the Soviet Union.
 At first, attempts were made to persuade Mannerheim to become prime minister, but he rejected them because of his age and lack of experience running a civil government.
 The next suggestion was to elect him head of state.
 Risto Ryti would resign as president, and parliament would appoint Mannerheim as regent.
 The use of the title regent would have reflected the exceptional circumstances of Mannerheim's election.
 Mannerheim and Ryti both agreed, and Ryti submitted a notice of resignation on 1 August.
 The Parliament of Finland passed a special act conferring the presidency on Mannerheim on 4 August 1944.
 He took the oath of office the same day.
+Mannerheim initially hesitated to accept the presidency, both because of his poor health and because he disliked politics.
+He nonetheless concluded that he was the only candidate at that moment whom the United States, Britain and the Soviet Union would accept.
+After delivering his oath of office, Mannerheim was so exhausted that he dropped his marshal's baton on his way out of parliament.